pmanzoni/phdunimed/building_image.md

 ```
 This example shows that we can create a container, add all the libraries and binaries in it and then commit it in order to create an image.
 We can then use that image just as we would for images pulled down from the Docker Store.
 We still have a slight issue in that our image is only stored locally.
 To share the image we would want to push the image to a registry somewhere.
 We'll see how to do this later...

 This approach of manually installing software in a container and then committing it to a custom image is just one way to create an image.
 It works fine and is quite common.
 However, there is a more powerful way to create images.
-In the following exercise we will see how images are created using a Dockerfile, which is a text file that contains all the instructions to build an image.
+In the following exercise we will see how images are created **using a Dockerfile**, which is a text file that contains all the instructions to build an image.

 ## Image creation using a Dockerfile

 Instead of creating a static binary image, we can use a file called a Dockerfile to create an image.
-The final result is essentially the same, but with a Dockerfile we are supplying the instructions for building the image, rather than just the raw binary files.
-This is useful because it becomes much easier to manage changes, especially as your images get bigger and more complex.
+The final result is essentially the same, but with a Dockerfile we are supplying the instructions for building the image, rather than just the raw binary files. **This is useful because it becomes much easier to manage changes**, especially as your images get bigger and more complex.

 Dockerfiles are powerful because they allow us to manage how an image is built, rather than just managing binaries.
-In practice, Dockerfiles can be managed the same way you might manage source code: they are simply text files so almost any version control system can be used to manage Dockerfiles over time.
+In practice, **Dockerfiles can be managed the same way you might manage source code**: they are simply text files so almost any version control system can be used to manage Dockerfiles over time.

-We will use a simple example in this section and build a “hello world” application in Node.js.
-Do not be concerned if you are not familiar with Node.js: Docker (and this exercise) does not require you to know all these details.
+We will use a simple example in this section and build a “hello world” application in [Node.js](https://nodejs.org/en/). *Do not be concerned if you are not familiar with Node.js; Docker (and this exercise) does not require you to know all these details.*

 We will start by creating a file in which we retrieve the hostname and display it.